 On local elections, the reviewer requests clarification on the function of local elections, especially on whether it already serves the CPV’s information needs.

 The reviewer’s comment opens up an important issue that would require a lengthier discussion beyond the scope of the paper.
-In short, local elections do not provide useful information for the central government because the latter does not have direct control over how each local election is designed and managed.
+In short, local elections do not provide useful information for the central government because the central government does not have direct control over how each local election is designed and managed.
 Instead, local elections at each level of government are managed by authorities at the same level, and thus are prone to elite capture (see Malesky and Schuler 2011, and also Malesky, Nguyen and Tran 2014).
-Without the ability to directly manipulate some aspects of the elections – and know what is and is not being manipulated – it is difficult for the central leadership to extract information from them.
+Without the ability to directly manipulate some aspects of the elections – and know what is and is not being manipulated – it is difficult for the central leadership to extract information with any certainty from them.
 It is entirely possible, however, that lower-level party organizations are deriving good information from these elections, but this information is unlikely to be faithfully relayed upwards.
 In other words, the value of local elections is limited by center-periphery conflict and the local levels’ control over local elections.
 It is telling that the CPV is experimenting with abolishing elections at the lowest levels of government.

 On the secret ballot, the reviewer asks for more evidence that the secret ballot does allow citizens to vote the way they want to.